 Good project management practice requires project managers to carefully analyze all potential risks to the project, quantify them, develop a mitigation plan against them, and a contingency plan should any of them materialize.
 It requires knowing the right questions to ask in order to uncover risks early.

 Naturally, risks should be prioritized according to the likelihood of them occurring, and appropriate responses are allocated per risk (some PMs use a dedicate risk management software for this).
 Good project management matters in this regard, because projects never go to plan, and how we deal with change and adapt our project management plan is a key to delivering projects successfully.

 7. Orderly Process

 Project management is important because it ensures the right people do the right things, at the right time – it ensures proper project process is followed throughout the project lifecycle.

 Proper planning and process can make a massive difference as the team knows who’s doing what, when, and how.
 Proper process helps to clarify roles, streamline processes and inputs, anticipate risks, and creates the checks and balances to ensure the project is continually aligned with the overall strategy.
-Project management matters here because without an orderly, easily understood process, companies risk project failure, attrition of employee trust and resource wastage.
+Project management matters here because without an orderly, easily understood process, companies risk project failure, attrition of trust in their business relationships and resource wastage.

 8. Continuous Oversight

 Project management is important because it ensures a project’s progress is tracked and reported properly.